 Arlo Hotels debuted its seventh hotel and first in Washington, DC near Judiciary Square.
 The 12-story, 445-room hotel incorporates and preserves the city’s oldest conventional apartment building, the Harrison, which has stood since 1882.
 Arlo Washington, DC boasts a rooftop pool and year-round rooftop lounge, ART DC, with stunning views of the U.S. Capitol.
 Arrels, a Spanish farmhouse restaurant and bar helmed by award-winning DC chef Pepe Moncayo, is located adjacent to the lobby.

-An elevated extended-stay experience in the heart of Shaw, steps from the Walter E. Washington Convention Center, debuts following a property-wide renovation from the former Cambria and – for a brief period – Hyatt.
+An elevated extended-stay experience in the heart of Shaw, steps from the Walter E. Washington Convention Center, debuted following a property-wide renovation of the former Cambria then – for a brief period – Hyatt.
 Suites are equipped with full kitchens and closets, separate living areas and spacious bathrooms.
 Additional amenities include a 24/7 fitness center, complimentary breakfast bar and inviting communal spaces.
-Later this fall, the 184-room hotel will debut a chic rooftop bar and lounge, offering sweeping views and a new destination in Shaw’s thriving culinary and nightlife scene.
+This fall, the 184-room hotel debuted a chic rooftop bar and lounge, offering sweeping views and a new destination in Shaw’s thriving culinary and nightlife scene.

 • La Quinta Inn & Suites by Wyndham Washington, DC / NoMa (January 2025)